TotallyOriginalUsername/startweek/native_sim/README.rst

 ************

 - Ubuntu 20.04 +
-- WSL2 can also work
+- WSL2 does not work, as the LVGL display goes black if its being updated in a thread
-- Zephyr 4.0 (for LVGL 8.4)
+- Zephyr 4.0 or lower (for LVGL 8.4)
 - Keyboard to control the pins
+- Mouse to control the pins also works

 Building and Running
 ********************